 Among other duties, state auditors act as watchdogs over other state agencies, performing internal government audits and investigating fraud allegations.
 For example, a state auditor may analyze how a state department of education is addressing certain educational needs of children or how a state health department is meeting required public health benchmarks.

-Depending on state laws, state auditors can perform an audit on any or select departments, institutions, or agencies and assess an entity’s overall performance or performance in providing select services or serving a particular populations.
+Depending on state laws, state auditors can perform an audit on any or select departments, institutions, or agencies and assess an entity’s overall performance or performance in providing select services or serving a particular population.
 Some state auditors assess political subdivisions, such as counties, cities, school districts, water districts, and others.

 Local Government Auditors